zsxkib/diffusion-pipe/README.md

 - Easily add support for new models by implementing a single subclass

 ## Recent changes
+- 2025-02-09
+  - Add support for Lumina Image 2.0.
+Both LoRA and full fine tuning are supported.
 - 2025-02-08
   - Support fp8 transformer for Flux LoRAs.
 You can now train LoRAs with a single 24GB GPU.
   - Add tentative support for Cosmos.
 Cosmos doesn't fine tune well compared to HunyuanVideo, and will likely not be actively supported going forward.